 “Officers of the heroic Ottoman army!
 Oh little Muhammads, come forward and promise me, before our Lord and before our Prophet, to honour your faith with the supreme sacrifice of your lives.”

-Fahreddin Pasha received a call in August 1918 to surrender to Sharif Hussein’s forces.
+According to the Ottoman Imperial Archive, Fahreddin Pasha received a call in August 1918 to surrender to Sharif Hussein’s forces.
 He replied with these words:

 “Fahreddin, General, Defender of the most sacred city of Medina. servant of the Prophet.
 In the name of Allah, the Omnipotent.
 To you who broke the power of Islam, caused bloodshed among Muslims, jeopardized the Caliphate of the Commander of the faithful, and exposed it to the domination of the British.

 On Thursday night the fourteenth of Dhu’l-Hijja, I was walking, tired and worn out, thinking of the protection and defense of Medina, when I found myself among unknown men working in a small square.
 Then I saw standing before me a man with a sublime countenance.
 He was the Prophet ﷺ, may Allah’s blessing be upon him!
 His left arm rested on his hip under his robe, and he said to me in a protective manner, ‘Follow me.’
 I followed him two or three paces and woke up.
-I immediately proceeded to his sacred mosque and prostrated myself in prayer and thanks.
+Immediately I proceeded to his sacred mosque and prostrated myself in prayer and thanks.

 “I am now under the protection of the Prophet, my supreme commander.
 I am busying myself with strengthening the defenses, building roads and squares in Medina.
 Trouble me not with these offers.”

-He refused to hand over his sword even upon the receipt of a direct order from the Ottoman Minister of War.
+According to the Ottoman Imperial Archive, he refused to hand over his sword even upon the receipt of a direct order from the Ottoman Minister of War.
 He refused any orders and kept the flag of Ottoman Sultan high in Medina for 72 days after the end of the war.